shannaniggans/fancy4n6.github.io/_posts/2022-06-09-ACSC-BSides-IR-Challenge-2021-06-Reestablishing-Access.md

    ![CyberChef Hash results]({{site.baseurl}}/assets/images/posts/RA-5.png)

 #### UPDATE
 With some assistance we went back to the ACSC for clarification and there was actually a new line character at the end of the webshell code that when I copied the ASCII output was not obvious.
-To replicate and get the answer i took the HEX, converted to ascii in cyberchef and then took the MD5.
+To replicate and get the answer I took the HEX into cyberchef and then took the MD5.

    ![CyberChef Hash results]({{site.baseurl}}/assets/images/posts/RA-6.png)